yuriboiii20-art/Task-Manager-ReactNative/README.md

 In the near future, if I have more time, I would love to implement the following features that I have in mind:

 - **User Authentication:** Implement user authentication for personalized task management.
-  - This would enable cloud storage for tasks and user-specific settings.
+  - This would enable cloud storage/synchronization for tasks and user-specific settings.
+It would also allow multiple users to use the app on the same device.
 - **Task Categories:** Add categories for tasks to organize them better.
 - **Task Reminders:** Include reminders for tasks with notifications.